 Center contracts out to Dr Shepard to treat all of their multi-ligament

-Dr. Shepard is a team physician for the University of California Irvine,
+Dr. Shepard is a team physician for the USA Volleyball Team, University

 Mike devotes Friday nights to multiple local high school football games

 and treats high school athletes throughout Southern California.

 Dr. Shepard grew up in Tustin and attended Foothill High School.
 Mike graduated

 Summa Cum Laude from UC Davis with a degree in Biochemistry and was also